 Post translation formatting - AKA: Desktop Publishing (DTP)

 While not unique to PDF documents, DTP may be more important than for other file formats after translation is completed.
 As a best practice for PDF; first make sure the content strings that are extracted from your document are accurate and complete before authorizing translation, as noted above.
-Don’t worry too much about formatting at that point.
 After the translations are complete is a good time to make final adjustments to formatting and layout if it’s important for your document.